PySLM Python Library for Selective Laser Melting and Additive Manufacturing

 conda install trimesh

-Installation of PySLM can then be performed using pre-built python packages using the PyPi repository.
-Additionally to interface with commercial systems, the user can choose to install libSLM.
+Installation of PySLM can be performed using pre-built python packages using the PyPi repository.
+Additionally to interface with commercial L-PBF systems, the user can choose to install libSLM.
 Note, the user should contact the author to request machine build file translators, as this cannot be installed currently without having the machine build file translators available.

 pip install PythonSLM